 Moonie, Teddy, and Kitty lay in a circle around me for story time.
-I tried making them sit up, but they always fell over.
+I tried making them sit up, but they flopped over.
 I grabbed my bunny book—

 Boom, boom, boom!

-My book froze midair.
-“It’s okay.
-The roof is broken.”
-I stretched out my legs and plopped the book on them.
+I froze my book midair.
+“It’s OK.
+The broken roof.”
+I stretched out my legs and plopped the book onto my lap.

 Boom, boom, boom…crack!

-Pieces of ceiling fell on my head, my legs, and landed on my stuffed animals.
-I looked up and watched a tennis shoe with a foot that dangled back and forth, up and down.
+Pieces of ceiling fell on top of my head, my legs, and landed on my stuffed animals.
+I stared at the ceiling, as a tennis shoe with a foot dangled back and forth, up and down.
 The motion mesmerized me.
 People yelled outside.

 My ten-year-old sis ran into my bedroom, “Uh oh, Rick’s foot went through the roof again!
 I’m telling Mom.”
 She twirled around and scuttled out my door.
 I dropped my book and trotted to the kitchen as fast as my two-year-old legs could get me to where Mommy was.

-Daddy jerked around, his hammer dropped and slid down the roof.
+Daddy jerked around, his hammer dropped from his hand and slid down the roof toward the edge.

 Instead of Daddy sitting me with them so I could watch, he tucked me under his strong arm, and climbed down the ladder.
 I squirmed.
 I spent all that time climbing up.
 I wanted to be with them.
 He marched into the house and into the kitchen to Mommy.
 “Guess where she was?”
 Daddy grinned.
 He always grinned.
 Or chuckled.

-Mommy turned from the stove with her potholders on her hands.
+Mommy turned from the stove with potholders on her hands.
 “Where?”

 “On the ladder.
 She made it to the roof…”

-Mommy yanked off her potholders, frowned with mad eyebrows, and said all my three names together.
-This is bad.
-Very bad.
+Mommy yanked off her potholders, frowned with mad eyebrows, and growled all my three names together.
+Uh oh.
+This is very bad.